qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It requires the future need to be `Send` and `'static`:

-- `'static` means:
-  - it's a standalone value that doesn't borrow other things, or
-  - it references a global value that will always live when program is running, or
+- `'static` means it's standalone (self-owned).
+It doesn't borrow temporary things.
+It can borrow global values (global values will always live when program is running).
+It cannot borrow a value that only temporarily exists.
-  - it only borrows global values

-  The future being `'static` often require the future be standalone and doesn't borrow other things.
   If the future need to share data with outside, pass `Arc<T>` into (not `&Arc<T>`).

   Note that the "static" in C/C++/Java/C# often mean global variable.
-But in Rust, `'static` can also mean mean standalone (self-owned) value that's not global.
+But in Rust its meaning is different.

 - `Send` means that the future can be sent across threads.
 Tokio use work-stealing, which means that one thread's task can be stolen by other threads that currently have no work.